Particle Shape Analysis

 Diameter of fibre / DIFI and DIFIX

-One could imagine a number of ways to describe the diameter of a fibre by one mean value.
-The method implemented in the evaluation software for the QICPIC image analyser is to divide the projection area by the sum of all lengths of the branches of the fibre.
+There are severals ways to describe the diameter of a fibre by an average value.
+The method implemented in PAQXOS is to divide the projection area by the sum of all lengths of the branches of the fibre skeleton.

 The calculation of DIFI is applied to those fibres only that are completely within the image frame, whereas the calculation of DIFIX also includes fibres touching the edge of the image.